Overhead Costs: A Complete Guide for Service Businesses

 How much overhead should I have?

 Generally, an overhead rate of 35% or below is considered healthy for most businesses.
-However, it varies between industries, services, location, and other factors, like the size of your business.
+However, it varies between industries, services, service locations, and other factors, like the size of your business.

-For example, in major cities, overhead costs may be more due to higher wages, rent prices, and utilities.
+For example, overhead costs in major cities may be higher due to higher wages, rent prices, and utilities.
 In suburbs or more rural areas, costs may be lower.

-One way to determine whether your overhead is healthy or not is to take a look at your competitors’ expenses.
+One way to determine whether your overhead is healthy is to examine your competitors’ expenses.
 Although you won’t be able to tell exactly what they’re spending or making each month, review where they rent office space, what kind of advertisements they run, and what their equipment looks like.

 This will give you a feel for what they’re spending to maintain their business, at least from a high-level perspective.

-You can also talk to other service business owners in your industry at networking events or in online forums like the Jobber Entrepreneurship Group to get advice and information from real people.
+You can also talk to other service business owners in your industry at networking events or in online forums like the Jobber Home Service Community to get advice and information from real people.

 How can I reduce overhead?